subvisual/blog/pages/posts/2013/11-november/17-teaching-kids-how-to-code.md

 retina_cover:
 tags:
   - community
+intro: "[CoderDojo Minho](https://www.facebook.com/CoderdojoMinho), of which I'm a proud founder, is back this week, in parallel with [CodeWeek](https://codeweek.eu/), an EU initiative to promote coding for everyone."
 ---

 [CoderDojo Minho](https://www.facebook.com/CoderdojoMinho), of which I'm a proud founder, is back this week, in parallel with [CodeWeek](https://codeweek.eu/), an EU initiative to promote coding for everyone.